Four Flies on Grey Velvet Blu-ray Movie

 Mimsy Farmer and Michael Brandon

 Roberto (Michael Brandon, Jennifer on My Mind), a rock musician, accidentally kills a stalker who has driven him crazy.
-He returns home to his beautiful wife Nina (Mimsy Farmer, More, Devil's Angels) but does not tell her what has happened.
+He returns home to his beautiful wife Nina (Mimsy Farmer, Devil's Angels) but does not tell her what has happened.
 Soon after, someone enters their house and tries to kill him.
-The experience turns his world upside down and he begins to have terrible nightmares.
+The experience turns his world upside down and he begins having terrible nightmares.

-Eventually, Roberto approaches an extravagant homosexual detective (Jean-Pierre Marielle, Coup de Torchon, Tous les matins du monde), who enthusiastically agrees to help him find out who might be interested in having him suffer – or see him dead.
+Eventually, Roberto approaches an extravagant homosexual detective (Jean-Pierre Marielle, Coup de Torchon), who enthusiastically agrees to help him find out who might be interested in having him suffer -- or see him dead.
 The detective begins looking for answers and soon discovers important information that could explain recent events.
 But Roberto's enemy immediately recognizes the threat.

-The acting is convincing.
-Michael Brandon’s struggle to keep his sanity never looks unnatural.
-One of the reasons why is because he often remains silent and lets his eyes tell the viewer how he feels.
-Trying to express these feelings with simple words would have seriously affected the integrity of his character.
-Mimsy Farmer, who looks stunningly beautiful in this film, also gives a credible performance.
-She is, however, so much better in Barbet Schroeder’s More, a film about two young people who meet in Paris and later on become heroin addicts on the beautiful island of Ibiza.
-As usual, Jean-Pierre Marielle is simply a joy to watch.
-The great Italian actor Bud Spencer has a small and easily forgettable role in the film as well.
+The cast is good.
+Brandon’s struggle to keep his sanity, which is essentially the foundation of the narrative, never appears unnatural.
+One of the reasons why is because he often remains silent and lets his eyes convey to the viewer how he feels.
+Lengthy statements would have seriously affected the integrity of his character.
+Farmer, who looks stunningly beautiful without trying, is also convincing.
+However, Farmer is even better in Barbet Schroeder’s More, a similarly fluid film about two young people who meet in Paris and later become heroin addicts on the beautiful island of Ibiza.
+As usual, Marielle is excellent.
+The great Italian actor Bud Spencer has a small but easily forgettable cameo.

 Four Flies on Grey Velvet was lensed by the great cinematographer Franco Di Giacomo, who worked with such prominent Italian directors as Marco Bellocchio (In the Name of the Father), Damiano Damiani (The Most Beautiful Wife), Bernardo Bertolucci (The Spider’s Stratagem), and the Taviani brothers (The Night of the Shooting Stars).
-The film is also complimented by a strong soundtrack composed by the legendary Ennio Morricone.
+Ennio Morricone created its soundtrack.

 Four Flies on Grey Velvet Blu-ray Movie, Video Quality 4.0 of 5